 1. Educate yourself

 I know.
-I know.
-Ain’t nobody got time for this.
+Nobody has time for this.
 But, if we’re going to hand our kids technological devices, we must also educate ourselves about the risks and rewards.

 - Learn about the video games your children are playing.
 Are they appropriate for their age?